 After completing her round-the-world flight, Mock never again flew Spirit of Columbus.
 Cessna gave her a 206, and her old 180 was stored in the Cessna factory in Wichita until the firm donated it to the National Air and Space Museum in 1975.
 It was displayed in the General Aviation gallery until 1984, and is now stored at the Garber Preservation, Restoration and Storage Facility.

 Despite her modesty, Mock has said she believed that more women took up flying after her 1964 venture.
-And decades later, long after she retired and moved to Florida, she is still receiving mail from women who say her accomplishments have changed their lives.
+And decades later, long after she retired and moved to Florida, she still received mail from women who said her accomplishments have changed their lives.
 One recent letter came from a Newark woman in her 50s who said Jerrie made her realize she did not have to be ‘just a housewife.’